-Our water source is located west of the Village of Scotia between New York State Route 5 and the Mohawk River, actually a little west of the Route 5 and Van Buren Lane intersection.
+Our water source is located at the end of Van Buren Lane, just west of the Village of Scotia between New York State Route 5 and the Mohawk River.
 The Glenville water supply is taken from the Great Flats Aquifer (also known as the Schenectady Aquifer) through four drilled wells approximately 50-feet deep.
 The Great Flats Aquifer is one of the most productive in the State of New York and supplies the nearby Village of Scotia wells, the City of Schenectady well field, and the Town of Rotterdam wells.
 The aquifer is an extensive bed of sands and gravel underlying the Mohawk River channel.
 The Great Flats Aquifer produces clear, clean water without any major chemical constituents except the hardness.